 - Technical.ly events are committed to providing a harassment-free experience for everyone, regardless of gender affiliation, sexual orientation, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment of conference participants in any form.

 - We strive to have our events be a welcoming, friendly event for all and expect all event related communications to be appropriate for a professional audience including people of many different backgrounds.
 We ask all attendees to support this atmosphere.

 - For ticketed events, Technical.ly offers this return policy: “For events hosted by Technical.ly, we will honor full refunds for orders canceled 30 days or more prior to the ticketed event.
-If cancelled 29 days or fewer before the event, the ticket can be transferred to another guest or applied as credit for a future Technical.ly event.
-NO CREDITS OR REFUNDS will be given to cancellations made within 24 hours or less of the event.”
+NO CREDITS OR REFUNDS will be given to cancellations made within 48 hours or less of the event.”

 - Technical.ly recommends the above return policy for events in which we are partners, but cannot override another organization’s policy.